JHU-PL-Lab/www-pl/logistics.md

 #### Late HW Policy

 You will be given the same number of "late days" as there are assignments, which is 10 this year.
-For each assigment you can use up to three of your late days quota, each one allowing you to submit the assignment one day later. **The quantum of lateness is the day, so if you are 15 seconds late that counts as a day late.** If you have a cold or flu you can use the late days for such absences; if you have an extended excused absence contact instructors on Piazza and we can work something out.
+For each assigment you can use up to three of your late days quota, each one allowing you to submit the assignment one day later. **The quantum of lateness is the day, so if you are 15 seconds late that counts as a day late.** If you have a cold or flu you can use the late days for such absences; if you have an extended excused absence contact the instructor and we can work something out.

 ### Office Hours

-Office hours will be pinned on Piazza where the Zoom rooms will also be listed.
+Office hours will be pinned on CampusWire where the Zoom rooms for office hours will also be listed.

 ### Exams

-There will be an in-class midterm before spring break and a final examination during the normal final exam slot.
+There will be a midterm before spring break and a final examination during the normal final exam period.

 ### Grading

-The final will count around 1/3 of the grade, the midterm 1/6th and the homeworks the rest.
-The HWs will be weighed somewhat differently based on the length/difficulty of the assignment.
+The final will count around 1/3 of the grade, the midterm 1/6th, and the homeworks the rest.
+The HWs will be weighed somewhat differently based on the time commitment of the assignment.